M0hialdin/OpenCV-assignments/README.md

 The easiest way is just to have/Install Visual Studio Code at your machine and then download and open this project at your VSCode and run it from there!

 BUt here it's the easiest way for a different type of people:
-Open your command-line again" and do the next:
+Open your command-line again and do the next:
 1. **clone the repo:**
    git clone https://github.com/M0hialdin/OpenCV-assignments.git
 2. **go inside the folder where the code is:**